flaturtha/64-testaments/madness-of-krill/madness_v2.md

 I shook.
 My legs quivered and I felt a surge of nausea.
 I wanted to vomit.

 “There isn’t much time, Mr. Pyne.
-And you have ignored my invitations.
+And you have ignored my summons.
 If I had not seen your destiny myself, I would have written you off as weak.
 But the omens do not lie.”

 I swallowed a brick and stared at the man’s face.
 It was red, blotchy.
 The great scar that ran from his forehead to his cheek, across the missing eye that was covered with a black patch, was bright white.
 His great mustache seemed alive, the whiskers like tentacles that threatened to reach out and pull me into his maw ... a meal for a madman.

-“I, I have an important message for Sir Godfrey.”
+“I, I have an important message for Sir Godfrey,” I said, trying to squirm past.

 “Sir Godfrey has returned to the museum.
 He cannot help you now.”

 With that, he shoved me back into the room.
 All I could do was grip the icy cold coin in my pocket and hope its magic would protect me from this madman’s intent.

 # CHAPTER 5
-## A MAD REQUEST
+## A MADMAN’S TALE

 I looked around the small, but ornately furnished room.
 It was designed for private meetings that required secrecy beyond what could be found in this exclusive club.